jmyern/immfly_test/README.md

 Can be run locally or through the docker image: ulisha/joan_immfly_interview.

-Through Docker, it runs with gunicorn through http.
+Through Docker, it runs with gunicorn.

 Static and Media files are cannot be recovered by default by simply running the container.
 To set this up, you need to set a proper production environment.

 To set a production environment, you should follow these steps:
 1. Create a shared folder with static and media content.
+2. Run custom docker command to collect static data on the shared folder.
-2. Create a proper reverse proxy (Apache, Nginx, etc...) with certificates and access to this shared folder to serve static and media content.
+3. Create a proper reverse proxy (Apache, Nginx, etc...) with certificates and access to this shared folder to serve static and media content.
-3. Set the reverse proxy to pass all petitions except /media/ and /static/ to this app.
+4. Set the reverse proxy to pass all petitions except /media/ and /static/ to this app.

 ## Parameters